Your Android display probably isn’t that big. Even if you’re using a phablet-sized device, the display will be around seven inches at most.

 All you need to do is use the Cast command in Android’s pull-down Quick Settings menu, or find the icon in your favorite apps.
 For instance, the mobile Chrome app has a Cast option.

 For full details on setting up Chromecast and streaming the content to your TV—or mirroring your games—see our comprehensive Chromecast setup guide.

-An alternative to Chromecast, Miracast — which we looked at in detail early in 2016 — comes built into many modern TVs.
+Miracast, a wireless HDMI system, comes built into many modern TVs.
 Even if your TV doesn’t have Miracast compatibility, you might find that your Blu-ray player or media center does.
 Failing that, you can connect an inexpensive Miracast dongle to your TV’s HDMI port.

 To connect to a Miracast device with a device running Android 6.0 Marshmallow or newer, open Settings > Device connection > Screen mirroring and follow the steps there.
 For older devices, use Settings > Display > Cast Screen, open the menu, and check Enable wireless display.

-3. USB to HDMI
+4. USB to HDMI

 In recent years, support has improved for USB to HDMI.
-For this, you will need a converter to convert signals from the microUSB connector (or, more recently, USB type-C connector) to the HDMI cable and display the output on your chosen TV or monitor.
+For this, you will need a converter to convert signals from the USB connector (usually micro-USB, or perhaps a USB type-C connector) to the HDMI cable and display the output on your chosen TV or monitor.
 You can buy a suitable USB to HDMI converter on Amazon.

-Two types are available.
+Two types are available:

-- MHL: standing for Mobile High-Definition Link, this offers HD video and eight channel surround sound.
-Founded in 2010 and currently offering the superMHL specification, devices are available for microUSB and USB Type-C.
+- MHL: This stands for Mobile High-Definition Link and offers HD video and eight channel surround sound.
+It was dfunded in 2010 and currently offers the superMHL specification.
+Devices are available with both micro-USB and USB Type-C.

 The problem with these phones, however, is the age.
 You won’t be able to enjoy the latest versions of Android with older hardware, and by extension, the safety and stability of security updates.

 With the right hardware, you can enjoy the high quality output of your Android phone or tablet on your HDTV.
-Whether gaming, looking at photos or enjoying music, the possibilities are intriguing.
+Whether gaming, looking at photos, or enjoying music, the possibilities are intriguing.